thomahn3/ocr-neural-network/README.md

 # ocr-neural-network
 - An Optical Character Recgonition neural network in python
 - Uses MNIST Datasets in .csv form
-- No Tesnorflow, or pytorch
+- No Tensorflow, or pytorch

 ## Downsides
 - No gpu functionality therefore slow as built from scratch